vanheeringen-lab/ANANSE/docs/input_data.md

 By default ANANSE uses a non-redundant, clustered database of known vertebrate motifs: `gimme.vertebrate.v5.0`.
 These motifs come from CIS-BP (http://cisbp.ccbr.utoronto.ca/) and other sources.
 Large-scale benchmarks using ChIP-seq peaks show that this database shows good performance and should be a good default choice.

 !!! warning
-    Using absolute paths with links is not officially supported.
-Relative paths are adjusted by MkDocs to ensure they are always relative to the page.
-Absolute paths are not modified at all.
-This means that your links using absolute paths might work fine in your local environment but they might break once you deploy them to your production server.

-!!! note

-    MkDocs does not support YAML style deliminators (`---` or `...`) for MultiMarkdown style meta-data.
-In fact, MkDocs relies on the the presence or absence of the deliminators to determine whether YAML style meta-data or MultiMarkdown style meta-data is being used.
-If the deliminators are detected, but the content between the deliminators is not valid YAML meta-data, MkDocs does not attempt to parse the content as MultiMarkdown style meta-data.

-If you would like to use your own motif database, please makesure your database include following two files:
+    If you would like to use your own motif database, please makesure your database include following two files: 1, Motif file; 2, Motif2factors file.

 * Motif file